elukuro/goheru-markdown-blog-react/src/article/27-javascript-object.md

 - Horse Power
 - Transmission Type

-Similary, a car has behaviors such as:
+Car has behaviors such as:

 - Accelerate
 - Turn right
 - Turn left
-- Turn on whipper
+- Turn on Light

-If we write thoose car object with javascript it will looks like this:
+Thoose car object inside javascript will looks like this:

 ```
     let car = {